You are listening to the Sean Hannity Radio Show Podcast.

 She went very angry.

-We're just gonna tee up the audio right now, but basically she was in a she asked him a question in a formal committee hearing, and because she wasn't getting the answer she didn't like, she began to repetitively say, I'm reclaiming my time, so much to the point that they had to throw it back to the committee chair, Henserling, who said that they would not treat their uh people like this and would not ask people questions like this when they're there to testify and to give answers, and people would be allowed to finish it.
+So much to the point that they had to throw it back to the committee chair Henserling, who said that they would not treat their people like this, would not ask people questions like this when they're there to testify and to give answers, and people will be allowed to finish.

 Let's hit it.

-Well, I was gonna tell you my response.
+Well, I was going to tell you my response.

 Just tell me.